 We love our little furry felines, but we also long to bring some Christmas cheer into the house as well.

 And if you’ve been around cats for a long time, you know you just can’t leave them alone with a sparkling, newly decorated Christmas tree.

 Cats can’t help but try to catch the shiniest ball or those blinking Christmas lights.

 Not only is it heartbreaking to have to pick up and re-do a fallen Christmas tree, but the cats could get injured, clawing through those lights, or crushed by a massive tree.

 Here are practical ways cat owners from around the world have dealt with cats and Christmas trees:

-When you’re shopping around for the Christmas tree, consider your cats while deciding.
+When shopping around for the Christmas tree, consider your cats while deciding.

-- Real vs. artificial Christmas trees – Find a tree that doesn’t shed needles that much to prevent injuries of your cat’s paws.
+- Real vs. artificial Christmas trees – Find a tree that doesn’t shed needles much to prevent injuries to your cat’s paws.
 While artificial trees are more pet-friendly, not everyone likes the plastic and flimsy feel.

 - Tree height– Trees that are 5 feet or lower in height are less prone to topple over.